freedin/timeseries-classification-overview/index.md

 ![img](docs/Fig2.png){: .centered }

-*<b>Fig. 2.</b> 1-nearest neighbor.
+<p class="figure-caption"><b>Fig. 2.</b> 1-nearest neighbor.
 Based on a dataset of two classes (blue and yellow), a new datapoint (circle) is to be classified.
-By finding the nearest datapoint, the new datapoint can be classified as belonging to the yellow class.*
+By finding the nearest datapoint, the new datapoint can be classified as belonging to the yellow class.</p>

 DTW [[5](#5)] is used to calculate the distance between two time series ([Fig. 3](#F3)); without a distance 1-NN cannot determine which time series is nearest.
 The most naive way would be to just take the distance between each point in the time series.
 However, it is not necessarily clear which points should be compared to which in the two time series.
 For instance, if two identical time series are just shifted slightly, then this would result in a big distance.
 DTW solves this by pairing up the different time points by drawing lines between them in such a way that each time point in a series must be connected to a time point in the other series, and two lines must never cross ([Fig. 3](#F3)).
 The distance is the sum of the difference between the paired time points.
 DTW chooses the grey lines in a way that minimizes this distance.